-In late 2015 and into 2016, I contributed digital content to National Trust for Historic Preservation.
+In 2015 and into 2016, I contributed digital content to National Trust for Historic Preservation, link for the story of Lower Long Cane Presbyterian).

 I currently write a monthly "Americana" column for Khabar, an Atlanta based print magazine that caters to the needs and interests of first-generation Indian-Americans (2012-).